If you have questions about property valuation and property tax, visit boco.org/2023Valuation.

 Selected artists will stay in the historic DeLonde Barn at Caribou Ranch.

-Artists can stay up to four days and three nights (Monday-Thursday) during period from July 15 to September 30.
+• Artists can stay up to four days and three nights from mid-July to mid-September.

-Artists will not share residence with another artist, but are permitted to bring one adult companion if desired.
+• Artists will not share residence with another artist.
+Artists are permitted to bring one adult companion if desired.

 The residence includes: